 Taken had Bryan slaughter endless mooks and the members of a human trafficking ring to rescue his daughter from being turned into a sex slave.
 Taken 2 reveals the bad guys had family, and they're not happy...

 Murad: He slaughtered our men, our brothers, our sons.
 We will find him.
 We will have our revenge.

 Used in a rather twisted way in The Crow.
 Top Dollar, as depraved a villain as he already is, seems to genuinely love his sister despite the incestuous nature of their relationship.

-In Hobo With a Shotgun, Drake opens the film by executing his brother for no reason other than to intimidate the townsfolk, and spends most of his free time abusing his son Ivan.
+In Hobo with a Shotgun, Drake opens the film by executing his brother for no reason other than to intimidate the townsfolk, and spends most of his free time abusing his son Ivan.
 His other son, Slick, however, is one of the few things in the world he gives a damn about, and he shows genuine affection towards the boy.
 When the Hobo blows out Slick's groin and leaves him to bleed to death in a phone booth, Drake is utterly crushed, and goes from just playing around to calling in the Plague.

 Subverted in Stardust.
-When two of the three evil witches are killed, the third, main witch acts as though she's grieving for her sisters, and pretends that she's about to let the protagonists go, because immortality seems empty with her sisters... only to reveal that she was just toying with the main characters.
+When two of the three evil witches are killed, the third, main witch acts as though she's grieving for her sisters, and pretends that she's about to let the protagonists go, because immortality seems empty without her sisters... only to reveal that she was just toying with the main characters.